Bioconductor/BiocWorkshops/Lee_Plyranges.knit.md

 Here the coverage is computed without the entire BAM file being read into memory.
-Notice that the score here is the count of the number of alignments that coverage a range.
+Notice that the score here is the count of the number of alignments that cover a given range.
 To compute a coverage histogram, that is the number of number of bases that have a given coverage score for each contig we can simply use `summarise()`: